 Imagine designing and constructing a building that is affordable, comfortable and energy efficient.
-This type of building should have limited air drafts and radiant temperature asymmetry (no cold or to hot spots) while providing occupants with the right amount of ventilation to maintain a high level of indoor air quality, which is a result of a very efficient building envelope design and strategy.
+This type of building should have limited air drafts and radiant temperature asymmetry (no cold or hot spots) while providing occupants with the right amount of ventilation to maintain a high level of indoor air quality, which is a result of a very efficient building envelope design and strategy.

 This summarizes what a passive building (house) is; a building with a comfortable indoor environment with minimal energy consumption.